preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-v7/apps-v7/index.rst

 **Note!** The communication sites attached this way should be empty, meaning just created but no content (pages or other content) added.
 The actual usage of the communication sites should be through Omnia.

+The following permissions are required to be able to attach: Collection Administrator permissions.

 Do the following to attach a site:

 1. Copy the Url for the communication site you want to attach.